 Have your A/C equipment checked immediately

 Proactive service your home’s A/C equipment will help avoid a malfunction on the warmest summer days, when your A/C system is functioning at full capacity around the clock for weeks and months.
 During a proactive maintenance visit, an expert A/C system technician can normally avert an emergency by finding problems and replacing parts before they go out, and getting an ac tune up so it is in tip-top shape during the heat of summer when you need it the most.

 Wear loose, lightweight fabric, particularly when you’re going outside.
 Stay away from dark shades, especially black clothing, since dark colors hold heat.
 The color white helps keep you cooler by reflecting the sun.
 It also helps to wear a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and avoid layering clothing.

 Help keep you and your loved ones hydrated by drinking lots of fluids, especially water or juice.
 Although you may not be thirsty, your body may still be in need of hydration so try to keep a water bottle with you always.
 When it’s exceptionally hot, especially during mid-day, steer clear of drinks with alcohol or caffeine because they can add to dehydration.

-To make sure your air conditioner is in good shape and is ready to keep your family cool in the event of an emergency, call Service Experts Heating & Air Conditioning.
+To make sure your air conditioner is in good shape and is ready to keep your family cool in the event of an aircon repair emergency, call Stevenson Service Experts.
 We are available 24/7/365 so whenever you need us, we are here for you.